Search

 Further Considerations

 This paragraph describes how to make an AR mask in Unreal.
-First, you will need to set up an AR scene in Unreal and Aximmetry following this documentation: AR workflow in Aximmetry DE
+Initially, you must establish an AR scene within Unreal and Aximmetry by adhering to the guidelines found in this documentation: AR workflow in Aximmetry DE

 Save the material and then apply the material around the window on meshes.